Set up as a charitable trust in 1990, the Foundation raises private funds for projects of strategic importance at Victoria.

 The Board of Trustees is responsible for ensuring all donated funds are correctly managed, invested and disbursed.
 In the first instance, this role is carried out by Board Members on the Foundation’s Finance, Risk and Investment Committee, who receive monthly reports on funding for all projects.

-The Foundation provides accountability to donors and sponsors through:
+As part of governance, we provide accountability to donors and sponsors through:

 - project reports